CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Related Work

 \subsection{Transformers for Time Series Forecasting}

 There is a large body of work that tries to apply Transformer models to forecast long-term time series in recent years~\citep{wen2023transformers}.
 We here summarize some of them.
 LogTrans~\citep{Log-transformer-shiyang-2019} uses convolutional self-attention layers with LogSparse design to capture local information and reduce space complexity.
 Informer~\citep{zhou2021informer} proposes a ProbSparse self-attention with distilling techniques to extract the most important keys efficiently.
 Autoformer~\citep{wu2021autoformer} borrows the ideas of decomposition and auto-correlation from traditional time series analysis methods.
 FEDformer~\citep{zhou2022fedformer} uses Fourier enhanced structure to get a linear complexity.
 Pyraformer~\citep{liu2022pyraformer} applies pyramidal attention module with inter-scale and intra-scale connections which also get a linear complexity.
 LogTrans avoids a point-wise dot product between the key and query, but its value is still based on a single time step.
 Autoformer uses autocorrelation to get patch-level connections, but it is a handcrafted design that doesn’t include all the semantic information within a patch.
 A recent work PatchTST~\citep{nie2023a} studies using a vision transformer type model for long-term forecasting with channel independent design.
 The work closest to our proposed method is Crossformer \citep{zhang2023crossformer}.
-This work utilizes a hierarchy attention mechanism to leverage cross-dimension dependencies and achieves moderate performance in the same benchmark datasets that we use in this work.
+This work designs an encoder-decoder model utilizing a hierarchy attention mechanism to leverage cross-dimension dependencies and achieves moderate performance in the same benchmark datasets that we use in this work.
+From the model architecture perspective, different from Crossformer, we employ an encoder-only structure, and the multi-scale information is induced via a lightweight token blend module instead of explicitly generating token hierarchies used in Crossformer.
+The designs significantly enhance the robustness of CARD and result in a substantial improvement in numerical performance.